patkruk/Laravel-Cached-Settings/README.md

 CachedSettings::getKeys();
 ```

-This command returns an array of all keys (setting names) currently stored in the database.
+This command returns an array of all keys currently stored in the database.

 ### Getting all settings: